REGoth-project/BsZenLib/README.md

 Dependencies on Windows are best managed using [vcpkg](https://github.com/Microsoft/vcpkg), you can find instructions on how to build it on the official repository.
-Once vcpkg is installed, you should install the following packages `physfs glm libsquish` by running `vcpkg.exe install --target x64-windows-static physfs glm libsquish`
+Once vcpkg is installed, you should install the following packages `physfs libsquish` by running `vcpkg.exe install --target x64-windows-static physfs libsquish`

 You will need the bsframework for building BsZenLib.
 You can either download or compile it yourself, or have CMake download prebuilt binaries for you.